-- 1. Are you a county, city, local area formation commission, council of government, municipal planning organization, regional transportation planning agency, groundwater sustainability agency, or special district with land use or transportation planning authority, or a federally recognized California Native American tribe or a nonfederally recognized California Native American tribe that is on the contact list maintained by the Native American Heritage Commission? - 2.
-Are you a Resource Conservation District, special districts with a mission related to agricultural preservation, academic institutions, land trusts and other agricultural non-profit organizations?
-Have you partnered with one or more of the organizations listed above?
+- 1. Are you a county, city, local area formation commission, council of government, municipal planning organization, regional transportation planning agency, groundwater sustainability agency, or special district with land use or transportation planning authority, and tribe? - 2.
+Are you a Resource Conservation Districts, academic institution, or land trust?
+Have you partnerned with one or more of the organizations listed above?
 Will you be able to provide evidence by the time of the application that one or more of the organizations listed above will enter into a memorandum of understanding for the project demonstrating support for the project and SALC's purposes, detailing the partners roles in the project and that the partners will consider adopting the plan resulting from the project. - 3.
 Describe the proposed planning project.
 Include details such as the anticipated outcome and deliverables are expected; agricultural land base, economy, and regional food systems and infrastructure within the project area; amount and quality of agricultural land that can be expected to receive protection through the proposed project.
 Include maps of important farmland, jurisdictional boundaries, and other pertinent data that would portray the project scope (as attachments to the application). - 4.
 Why and to what extent agricultural land is being converted to other uses within project area?
 To what extent those conversion risks are expected to continue?
-How will the proposed project address those conversion risks?
+How will the proposed project address those conversion risks? - 5.
+How will the project avoid or reduce greenhouse gas emissions? - 6.
+How will the proposed project implement an adopted or draft Sustainable Communities Strategy or, if a Sustainable Communities Strategy is not

-- 5. How will the project avoid or reduce greenhouse gas emissions? - 6.
-How will the proposed project implement an adopted or draft Sustainable Communities Strategy or, if a Sustainable Communities Strategy is not required for a region by law, a regional plan that includes policies and programs to reduce greenhouse gas emissions?
-Provide references to the specific goals, objectives, or policies that the project supports. - 7.
-How is the proposed plan consistent with California's Planning Priorities? - 8.
+- required for a region by law, a regional plan that includes policies and programs to reduce greenhouse gas emissions?
+Provide references to the specific goals, objectives, or policies that the project supports. - 6.
+How is the proposed plan consistent with California's Planning Priorities? - 7.
 What economic, environmental, public health, cultural or other cobenefits that would arise from the project?
-How will those co-benefits be measured? - 9.
-How will the project benefit priority populations; beginning or Veteran farmers and ranchers; residents of disadvantaged or low-income communities; or federally recognized California Native American tribe or a nonfederally recognized California Native American tribe that is on the contact list maintained by the Native American Heritage Commission and/or a priority population? - 10.
+How will those co-benefits be measured? - 8.
+How will the project benefit priority populations; beginning or Veteran farmers and ranchers; residents of disadvantaged or low-income communities; or tribe and/or a priority population? - 9.
 How will the proposal complement other efforts in the region, including comprehensive planning efforts (e.g., Greenprints, general or special plan objectives or goals), and agricultural land use policies (e.g., Williamson Act)?
-How would the project leverage other permanently protected lands to promote location and resource-efficient development? - 11.
+How would the project leverage other permanently protected lands to promote location and resource-efficient development? - 10.
 What is the applicant's agency's experience in developing and implementing similar projects?
 Are there the internal resources and capacity to complete the proposed work or will consultants or contractors be required?
 Are there the professional staff qualified to develop and successfully implement the proposal?
-If not, please describe how you will the applicant acquire this expertise. - 12.
+If not, please describe how you will the applicant acquire this expertise. - 11.
 Which stakeholders will participate in the proposed project?
 How will these stakeholders participate?